-Prerequisite: Placement by the English Dept., recommendation of the Admissions office, or successful completion of RDG 070
+Prerequisite: Placement by the English Dept., recommendation of the Admissions office, or successful completion of RDG 070 not applicable to associate degrees or certificate programs

 RDG 090-Integrated Reading and Writing

 4 lect., 0 lab, 4 units (Fall/Spring)

 In this course, students develop critical reading, writing, and thinking skills necessary for success in college-level courses.
 In academic paragraphs and essays, students develop ideas in relation to challenging and complex texts.